taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *More on plants native to the Amazon: http://www.pbs.org/journeyintoamazonia/plants.html*

+Asoka suddenly jerks awake, eyes full of tears.

+Asoka: **"Pippa!"**

-Asoka suddenly jerks awake, briefly becomes invisible, then relaxes upon seeing Iri calmly standing watch.
+Asoka relaxes upon seeing Iri calmly standing watch.
 Asoka sits up, yawns, and streches, then gives Iri a gently accusing look through a face veil that shows the outside temperature to have dropped to 38.2 deg celsius, and Asoka's suit temperature is 23.0.
 Methane, CO2, and NO2 levels are characterised to be 'short-term breathable'.

 Asoka: *"You let me sleep more than a few hours."*